sclingan/profile-card-component/README.md

 ### What I learned

-I had a hard time trying to figure out how to have two different background images and how to position them according to desing.
+I had a hard time trying to figure out how to have two different background images and how to position them according to design.
 I also think my solution to the list items could have been done better, but for now it works.